Sonnet 536

 Dubiety poured forth along that keen,

-Rapier lines that prudery would so deem
+Blue rapier lines that prudery would deem

-Licentious, lewd, lubricious, even crass.
+Licentious, lewd, lubricious, fully crass.

 But soft she did embrace the libertine,

-And dewey-eyed she seeming understood
+And dewy-eyed she seeming understood

 The discourse there that flirted nigh obscene